Photo by Tom Parkes

 The business impact is profound:

 Cost: Tech stack changes take weeks instead of years.
-No more multi-year, multi-million dollar modernization projects.
+No more multi-year, multi-million dollar modernisation projects.

-Speed: Deploy new AI capabilities as they emerge.
+Speed: Deploy new capabilities as they emerge.
 Your competitors take quarters; you take weeks.

 Risk: Eliminate vendor lock-in and technical obsolescence.
 You're never trapped by yesterday's decisions.